 Does the Course Guide list the required textbook for the course?
 Does the textbook reference include the complete citation in correct bibliographical form?
 The ISBN number must be added.
-Is the phrase "or latest edition" included; it may allow your department to order newer editions of the textbook without submitting a nonsubstantive revision form?
-Are supplemental student references also listed?
+Is the phrase "or latest edition" included; it may allow your department to order newer editions of the textbook without submitting a non-substantive revision form?